afreeorange/autozygosity/README.md

 	./start flask

 It's highly recommended that you set `DEBUG = False` in `settings.py` and use Nginx as a reverse proxy to Gunicorn.
-See the "misc" folder for a sample configuration.
+See the `configs/` folder for a sample configuration.

 ## License